thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Trainee Delegates

 A Delegate will typically start their journey by being appointed as a Trainee Delegate.
-A Trainee Delegate’s primary responsibility is learning how to Delegate WCA competitions.
+A Trainee Delegate's primary responsibility is learning how to Delegate WCA competitions.
 Usually, this will involve shadowing another Delegate to learn the ropes of delegating.
 This generally includes the full competition lifecycle, from working with organizers to organize a competition, to preparing for the competition, to delegating at the competition, to posting results and writing reports after the competition, and interacting with other WCA Staff in internal communications.

 When appointed, a Trainee Delegate gains access to: